 It's also worth noting that all I/O limits only apply to actual block device access,

 so you will need to consider the filesystem's own overhead when setting limits.

 This also means that access to cached data will not be affected by the limit.

 Notes and examples

-- While this backend is fully functional, it's also much slower than all the others due to it having to unpack images or do instant copies of containers, snapshots and images.
+- While this backend is fully functional, it's also much slower than all the others due to it having to unpack images or do instant copies of instances, snapshots and images.

 The following commands can be used to create directory storage pools

 - Create a new directory pool called "pool1".

 lxc storage create pool1 dir